fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Gabaccia, 122-48 (American Values).

 Regardless of which you read, be prepared to answer the following in class:
+- What did you take away from the reading?
 - What is the author's argument or point to the chapter?
 - What kind of evidence do they use to support their argument?
 - Do they have appropriate sources?
 Sufficient evidence for their claims?